gatechain/gatechain-docs/en/API/distribution.md

 ```
 %/accordion%

+Description：

+* The vault account can only withdraw the income and principal to this account and cannot be set up separately.

 ###Delegator Account Fetches Partial Income From A Consensus Account [command line](../cli/distribution.md#Delegator Account Fetches Partial Income From A Consensus Account-api)

 ######The interface generates transaction body for “Delegator Account Fetches Partial Income From A Consensus Account ”.
 After locally signing  it, you can invoke “Send Transaction” interface to finish broadcasting